THURSDAY, SEPTEMBER 19 – OPTIONAL TOUR

 Friday Tour A – Ormat Steamboat Geothermal Power Plant is located in the Steamboat Hills just south of Reno.
 It consists of the six geothermal power plants with a combined generating capacity of 73 MW.
 The electricity generated by the complex is sold to NV Energy under separate long-term power purchase agreements.
 Galena Creek Bridge was completed in 2012, as part of a freeway extension between Reno and Carson City.
 It is the longest cathedral arch bridge in the world.
 Unlike a typical concrete arch bridge, the deck of a cathedral arch is supported only at the crown, with no intermediate spandrel columns.
 Nevada State Railroad Museum in Carson City is devoted to the history of Nevada’s railroads.
 The bulk of the museum’s collection of more than 60 locomotives and cars were once part of the Virginia & Truckee Railroad.
 This includes the Inyo, an 1875 wood-burning Baldwin locomotive, as well as V&T Caboose No. 9, built in 1873; and the Dayton, built in 1873 at the Central Pacific Railroad yards in Sacramento.
 The museum collection also includes V&T Coach No. 17, built by the Central Pacific in 1868, as well as the beautifully-restored Virginia and Truckee Railway Motor Car 22, built in 1910 by McKeen Motor Car Company.
 It is one of only a few railroad vehicles that have been designated a National Historic Landmark.
 American AVK is a leading U.S. manufacturer of gate valves, fire hydrants, and accessories for the water, wastewater, fire protection, and irrigation industries.
 AVK was one of the first valve manufacturers in the world to develop and design the Resilient Seated Gate Valve.
 AVK is located in a state-of-the-art 180,000 square foot manufacturing facility in Minden, Nevada.
 Bently Heritage Distillery is a recently-opened estate distillery, located in a restored complex of historic industrial buildings in Minden.
 The main building, a 1906 flour mill contains a tasting room and single-malt distillery, with two large copper stills custom built in Scotland.
 The Minden Flour Milling Company was instrumental bringing the V&T Railroad to Minden, and helped spur the growth of electric power to the area.
 Next door, a second distillery has been constructed behind the 1916 brick façade of the Minden Butter Manufacturing Company, to produce the company’s other spirits (vodka, gin and eventually bourbon).
 This building also contains a bottling facility.
 The creamery was once the largest in Nevada, shipping on an international scale.
 It was organized to market Carson Valley produce, particularly butter, under the Windmill brand.
 Across the street is the historic Minden Wool Warehouse building, owned by the Bently family, but not part of the distillery.
 As an “estate distillery”, the company grows almost every ingredient at the nearby Bently Ranch, where the malthouse and barrel storage warehouses are located.
 Lunch is included.
 (This tour is limited to 44 Participants)

-Friday Tour B – Tesla Gigafactory is a joint venture between Tesla Motors and Panasonic to manufacture lithium-ion batteries for Tesla vehicles, home and business applications.
+Friday Tour B (This Tour is Now Full) – Tesla Gigafactory is a joint venture between Tesla Motors and Panasonic to manufacture lithium-ion batteries for Tesla vehicles, home and business applications.
 Since initial production began in early 2016, the massive facility has become the centerpiece of the Tahoe-Reno Industrial Center (TRIC), located in Storey County.
 With easy highway and rail access, and a development-friendly zoning process, TRIC has become home to an ever-growing list of companies such as Walmart, PetSmart, James Hardie, Apple, Switch, Tire Rack and others.
 Lahontan Dam is located west of Fallon in Churchill County.
 The dam was constructed in 1915 as part of the Newlands Project, begun in 1903 as the first large-scale project of the Bureau of Reclamation.
 Water from the Truckee River is diverted at Derby Dam, west of Fernley and conveyed by a ditch about 32 miles to the Carson River at Lahontan Dam.
 The project included an extensive network of irrigation ditches and drains, and led to the transformation of thousands of acres of barren desert to productive agricultural land in the broad flat Lahontan Valley.
 The dam was the largest earth-fill dam in the United States when it was completed.
 It features two curved, stepped concrete spillways that converge on a circular pool 220-feet in diameter.
 The 4.0 MW powerhouse, completed in 1911 is still in operation.
 Kimmie Candy was established in 2000 in Sacramento.
 In 2005 the company relocated the previously-offshore Korean manufacturing operation to a state-of-the art facility in Reno.
 Since opening the Reno factory in 2007, the company has grown from 7 to 30+ employees.
 The company currently makes about 4.2 million pounds of candy per year!
 Havelock Wool manufactures high-performance loose-fill and batt insulation at their Reno facility using natural New Zealand wool as a non-toxic alternative to traditional building materials.
 Havelock’s process utilizes an array of repurposed vintage wool-processing machinery.
 Lunch is included.
 (This tour is limited to 21 Participants)

 SATURDAY, SEPTEMBER 21